-Himeji Castle is about one kilometer from Himeji Station, located along the broad Otemae-dori Street.
-From the station's north exit, you can walk there in 15–20 minutes, or take a bus (5 minutes, 100 yen one way) or a taxi (around 750 yen one way).
+Himeji Castle is about one kilometer from Himeji Station, situated along the broad Otemae-dori Street.
+From the station's north exit, it takes 15–20 minutes to walk there, or you can take a bus (5 minutes, 100 yen one way) or a taxi (around 750 yen one way).

 Himeji Castle